 With modern slavery on the rise, and failure to publish a statement punishable by law, it is more important than ever you publish your policy.

 What should I include in my Modern Slavery Statement?

 The government advises that every statement should have the following sections:

-This means the internal structure of your business including any other organisations within your main business.
-Include locations of all your offices, as well as the primary purpose of each office/business within the organisation.
+- Organisational Structure: This means the internal structure of your business including any other organisations within your main business.
+Include locations of all your offices, as well as the primary purpose of each office/business.
 Within this section you should also include details of supply chains.

-Here you should outline the steps your organisation has taken to ensure slavery and human trafficking do not occur in your workplace or supply chains.
+- Due Diligence: Here you should outline the steps you make to ensure slavery and human trafficking do not occur in your workplace or supply chains.